RussC22/Code-Quiz/README.md

 a timed coding quiz with multiple-choice questions.
 This app will run in the browser and features dynamically updated HTML and CSS powered by JavaScript code.

+## Instruction

+Try to answer the following code-related questions within the time limit.
+Keep in mind that incorrect answers will penalize your score/time by ten seconds!

 ## Technologies

 HTML